janne-lahtinen/discover-coffee-stores/README.md

 This is a project included in the Udemy course _Complete Next.js Developer in 2023: Zero to Mastery_.
 The app will be deployed to Cyclic.ch.

+Most of the css styling is from course materials.

 ### Getting Started

 First, run the development server: